 Key Takeaways

-• Generative Engine Optimization (GEO) is the practice of structuring your digital presence so AI platforms retrieve, cite, and recommend your brand when answering user queries.
+- Generative Engine Optimization is the practice of structuring your digital presence so AI platforms retrieve, cite, and recommend your brand when answering user queries.

-• Research by Princeton, Georgia Tech, and IIT Delhi demonstrated that optimised content saw citation improvements of 30-40%, with statistical enrichment, source citation, and quotation inclusion being the most effective techniques.
+- Research by Princeton, Georgia Tech, IIT Delhi, and the Allen Institute for AI demonstrated that optimised content saw visibility boosts of up to 40%, with statistical enrichment, source citation, and quotation inclusion as the strongest signals.

-• AI engines typically cite only 2-7 domains per response — the competition is not for a position on a page but for a mention in a paragraph.
+- AI engines typically cite only a handful of domains per response.
+The competition is not for a position on a page but for a mention in a paragraph.

-• GEO does not replace SEO — it builds on it.
-Traditional search fundamentals remain prerequisites, but GEO adds a layer focused on how AI models synthesise and cite content.
+- GEO does not replace SEO.
+It builds on it.
+Traditional search fundamentals remain prerequisites; GEO adds a layer focused on how AI models synthesise and cite content.

-• Effective GEO follows a cycle of audit, optimise, measure, and iterate — treating it as a one-time project is the most common mistake.
+- Effective GEO follows a cycle of audit, optimise, measure, iterate.
+Treating it as a one-time project is the most common mistake.

 What Is Generative Engine Optimization?

-The term was formalised in a landmark 2023 study by researchers at Princeton, Georgia Tech, IIT Delhi, and The Allen Institute, which demonstrated that specific content strategies measurably increase visibility in AI-generated responses.
-Their key finding: optimised content saw citation improvements of 30-40% compared to unoptimised pages, with the most effective techniques being statistical enrichment, source citation, and quotation inclusion.
+The term was formalised in a landmark 2023 study by researchers at Princeton, Georgia Tech, IIT Delhi, and the Allen Institute for AI, which demonstrated that specific content strategies measurably increase visibility in AI-generated responses.
+Their key finding: optimised content saw visibility boosts of up to 40% compared to unoptimised pages, with statistical enrichment, source citation, and quotation inclusion the most effective techniques.

 The fundamental difference between GEO and traditional SEO comes down to how content gets surfaced.
 Search engines return a ranked list.
-AI engines generate a synthesised answer and cite only the sources they judge most relevant — typically two to seven domains per response.
+AI engines generate a synthesised answer and cite only the sources they judge most relevant, typically a handful of domains per response.
 The competition is not for a position on a page.
 It is for a mention in a paragraph.

 How GEO Relates to SEO